UW-Madison-CCCR/CHTC-Template/README.md

 The code functions similarly to the traditional `pd.read_csv` function, but it uses the `chunksize` argument to iteratively read in segments of the dataset.
 We then process the resulting chunks (each its own dataframe) by saving them to a .csv file in our specified output folder.

 #### c.
 Using Data Splits to Divide Jobs

+The last few lines of **split_data.py** complete the final job management step: saving the list of filenames to **file_list.txt**.
+As mentioned in the [previous section](#2-creating-your-scripts), this list passes the `$(file)` argument to the submit file, the shell script, and the Python file.
+It essentially manages and cues all jobs we want to run.

+Despite its important role, the file is extremely simple.
+It is a simple text file containing a list of files or job arguments, each separated by a new line.

+### Taking Stock of the Split

+Now that we've split the data, we can take inventory of what we've set up.
+Our goal is distribute a number of small jobs across CHTC's network of computational resources, and we've accomplished that by...

+1. ... **creating multiple files**.
+We now have a total of 6 segments of the weather data.
+Instead of running code on one big dataset, we split it up into multiple pieces for more efficient processing.
+2. ... **creating versatile code**.
+We also have code that can work with any of these 6 segments of the dataset.
+Instead of needing to create custom code for each split, we simply pass an argument to reuse the underlying functions.
+This also makes it easier if we run into any problems.
+We only need to fix bugs in one place.
+3. ... **queing jobs through a .txt file**.
+We take advantage of our split data and versatile code by using a list of files to queue each job converting those files separately.
+Our system will pass the queued file argument to our code, which will work with the data we want it to.

+With this all in mind, we can move forward and run all of our code.

+## 4. Running Your Project